-The public is invited to attend the fourth annual Overdose and Prevention Vigil on Thursday, Aug.
+The fourth annual Overdose and Prevention Vigil is on Thursday, Aug.
 29 at 7 p.m.
-The vigil commemorates International Overdose Awareness Day, a global event, aimed at raising awareness of overdose and reducing the stigma of drug related deaths.
+The vigil commemorates International Overdose Awareness Day, a global event, aimed at raising awareness of overdose and reducing the stigma of drug-related deaths.
 The event will be held in the Executive Office Building cafeteria, located at 101 Monroe Street in Rockville.
 A resource fair featuring substance abuse prevention and treatment information will be held at 5:30 p.m.

 The event is hosted by S.O.U.L.
 (Surviving Our Ultimate Loss), a support group for families who have lost a child to a fatal overdose, in partnership with the Department of Health and Human Services, the Circuit Court’s Adult Drug Court and the City of Rockville.

 Free parking is available in the jury parking lot located at the corner of East Jefferson (Rt.
 28) and Monroe Streets.